 I appreciate that creating more than one CV can be frustrating and time consuming, however, losing your chance for developing your career, simply because you couldn’t be bothered would be even more frustrating!
 If you rely on just one version of your resume you might end up losing this game before it has even started.
 When submitting your CV for vacancies, you should try to convince the employer that you are the best person for that role.
 Every role and every company is different and as such so should your CV be.
 Try it next time, I guarantee you’ll see a difference!

-Allstaff Recruitment (Milton keynes) is an Independent Recruitment Specialist acting as an employment agency and an employment business, specialising in permanent, contract and temporary placements across a vast number of industries in Hertfordshire, Bedfordshire and Buckinghamshire.
-If you are looking for Jobs in Milton Keynes, then look no further than the Allstaff Recruitment website for a variety of different roles across numerous industries.
+Allstaff Recruitment specialise in permanent, contract and temporary jobs across a vast number of industries in Hertfordshire, Bedfordshire and Buckinghamshire.
+If you are looking for Jobs in Bedford and Milton Keynes, then look no further than Allstaff Recruitment.

 When looking for recruitment agencies in Bedford or Milton Keynes, Allstaff Recruitment is genuinely interested in both candidates and clients.
 Our aim is to find you the best match.
 Our ethos is simple: to build long term relationships by offering an exceptional recruitment service at all times.

 As a member of the REC, Allstaff Recruitment is committed to working to the highest possible standards.

 To keep up to date with all our recruitment activities please like us on Facebook and follow us on LinkedIn and Twitter.
 To view all our latest vacancies please take a look at the roles that are advertised regularly on our website.